-Easily one of the greatest moments in Grand National history is when AP McCoy finally raced across the line riding Don’t Push it as the winner.
+Easily one of the greatest moments in Grand National history is when AP McCoy finally raced across the line riding Don’t Push It as the winner.

 Don’t Push It Race Favourite

-At the time he was fourteen times champion jockey and had more than 3,200 winners.
+At the time, he was fourteen times champion jockey and had more than 3,200 winners.
 But winning the Grand National put an extremely broad smile on the face of McCoy.

 He stated “I had to keep consoling myself that Peter Scudamore and John Francome were great champions who never won the race and that I was, at least, in good company.”

 Not anymore!
 Some speculated that McCoy would stop racing once he won the National.
-But he kept in the saddle for a further five years winning a thousand more races.
+But he kept in the saddle for a further five years, winning a thousand more races.
 He now has a record 4,358 winners to his name.